Answering Frequently Asked Questions About Federal Crimes

 Are there any alternatives to trial or imprisonment in federal cases?

 A plea bargain could result in reduced charges or penalties.
-Federal diversion programs address underlying issues, potentially preventing incarceration.
-Serving probation rather than imprisonment may also be an option.
+Serving probation rather than imprisonment may also be an option, depending on the severity of the charge and your criminal history.

-Your lawyer can explain all alternatives, help you negotiate and ensure any proposed deals represent your best interests.
+Your Omega Law attorney can explain all alternatives, help you negotiate, and ensure any proposed deals represent your best interests.

 Experience Counts – So Put Our Attorneys In Your Corner